NVIDIA/aistore/cmd/cli/README.md

 Provider's syntax `provider://BUCKET_NAME` (referred as `BUCKET`) works across all commands.
 For more details, please refer to each specific command's documentation.
+Provider can be omitted if the `default_provider` config value is set (in such case the config value will be used implicitly).

 Supported backend providers currently include:
 * `ais://` - AIStore provider